Copenhagen Bioscience PhD Programme

 - Provide a minimum of two academic references.

 - Hold, or anticipate receiving before enrolment, a university degree that formally qualifies the applicant to enter a PhD programme (typically a Master’s degree).

 - Hold, or anticipate receiving before enrolment, a university degree from outside of Denmark.

 - The programme is also open for applicants with a Danish degree who can document at least 12 months of full-time research experience from outside Denmark, confirmed by at least one of their academic references.

-- Provide proof of English language skills (e.g. TOEFL, IELTS, GRE scores).
+- Provide proof of English language skills (for example, TOEFL, IELTS, GRE scores).

 Full salary and tuition fee will be covered by the Novo Nordisk Foundation.
 Funding for the first year is awarded unconditionally to all successful applicants.
 Funding for the following three years is awarded conditionally, to be approved following a successful qualifying assessment at the end of the first (pre-doctoral) year.
 Up to sixteen positions will be funded for a programme start in September 2022.
 Applicants of all nationalities may be awarded funding, provided they fulfill all of the eligibility criteria.